jss367/jss367.github.io/_posts/2018-07-10-kangaroos-and-wallabies-iii-advanced-modeling-with-fastai.md

 </table>

-The `error_rate` is on the validation set, so we've got about 91%.
+The `error_rate` pertains to the validation set, showing that we got about 91%.
 Let's look at a confusion matrix.

 ```python